 Environmental Films Australia and Troc are teaming up to bring an environmental cinema experience to Footscray.

-For five weeks across February and March, enjoy a selection of short films from Australia, New Zealand and the United States that explore humanity’s connection to country and impact on the planet.
+For five weeks, enjoy a selection of short films from Australia, Aotearoa/New Zealand and the US that explore humanity’s connection to country and impact on the planet.

 In a Nut (technically a seed) Shell | 2024 | United States | Animation, Experimental | Andrea Karo